Adamcalcasola/readme-generator/readme.md

   link for tutorial that demonstrates how to use the application: https://watch.screencastify.com/v/XWIDzxB1A84JpgsktkT2

-  there is also an MP4 file saved in the main folder in the Github repo under the name tutorial.mp4
+  there is also an MP4 file saved in the media folder in the Github repo under the name tutorial.mp4

   ![readme-generator-screenshot](/media/readme-generator-screenshot.png?raw=true "screenshot")